Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

 • Please ensure they are a Gold Supplier on Alibaba and offer Trade Assurance.
 If they have both labels, Alibaba has vetted the company and determined its legitimacy.
 With Trade Assurance, Alibaba can act as an escrow service for your transaction.

-• Find them on Global Sources - Global Sources, like Alibaba, have a massive searchable supplier database.
+• Find them on Global Sources.
+Global Sources, like Alibaba, have a massive searchable supplier database.
 However, Global Sources does a much better job of vetting suppliers and making their information transparent.
 I use Global Sources as much, if not more, than Alibaba.

 • Check out 1688.com - Another resource is the website 1688.com, which is like Alibaba but for Chinese buyers looking to buy from Chinese factories.
 There is little motivation for the Chinese to resell to the Chinese, so most listings are factories, not resellers or trading companies.
 This is an advanced trick because the site is entirely Chinese and requires you to sign up to use it.
 Or hire a 1688 agent to do quality control and shipping from China.